 To mix, agitate the plate using a microplate orbital shaker.
 Alternatively, mix the contents of the wells using a multichannel pipette.

-Incubate the thymocytes in a 37 °C, 5% CO2 incubator for 17 - 20 h (or overnight).
+Incubate the thymocytes in a 37 °C, 5% CO2 incubator for 17 - 20 h (or overnight) with an anti-evaporation lid.

 Setup of the plate washer